ipikuka/remark-flexible-markers/README.md

 ## Types

-This package is fully typed with [TypeScript][typeScript].
+This package is fully typed with [TypeScript][typescript].
 The plugin options' type is exported as `FlexibleMarkerOptions`.

 ## Compatibility